June Newton: Helmut Newton Foundation

 On 23 January 2004, Helmut Newton lost control of his vehicle as he exited the driveway of the Chateau Marmont hotel and crashed into a retaining wall across the street from the hotel; he died shortly after being taken to Cedars-Sinai Medical Center.
 The Helmut Newton Foundation opened in Berlin in June of that same year.

 Permanently located in the Museum of Photography in Berlin, the Helmut Newton Foundation is in a building that stands next to the train station from which Helmut left Berlin to escape the Nazis in 1938.
 The Newtons had been planning the foundation's opening just before Helmut's death.
 The opening of the foundation featured June and Helmut's portraits from their joint 1999 publication Us and Them.
 The book features portraits that June and Helmut had taken of one another as well as photographs that they had both taken of certain celebrities.

-Personal life and death
+Personal life

 Newton was a Roman Catholic and recalled mistreatment in her childhood in Australia due to her Irish heritage.
-She died at the age of 97 in a hospital in Monte Carlo, Monaco on 9 April 2021.
+She died at the age of 97 in a hospital in Monte Carlo, Monaco, on 9 April 2021.